 School Council 2019/2020

-Our new school council for this year have been elected and we held our first official meeting last week.
+Our new school council for this year have been elected and we held our first official meeting in September.
 The School Council have already started to think about the changes they want to make!
 Watch this space for their brilliant ideas and how they make them a reality!!

 School Council 2017-18